NyKepler/CerCNsig/README.md

 segments with mean value not = ploidy (indicating CNA) in order to capture real signal in the signature analysis.

-##### Step 1.
+    Step 1.
 Extract 6 fundamental CN features:
     -   Segment size
     -   Breakpoint number (per ten megabases)
     -   Length of segments with oscillating copy-number
     -   Breakpoint number (per chromosome arm)
     -   Change-point copy-number
     -   Segment copy-number

-##### Step 2: (Optional) Apply mixture modelling to breakdown each copy number feature distribution into mixtures of Gaussian or mixtures of Poisson distributions using the [flexmix](https://cran.r-project.org/web/packages/flexmix/index.html) package.
+    Step 2.
+(Optional) Apply mixture modelling to breakdown each copy number feature distribution into mixtures of Gaussian or mixtures of Poisson distributions using the [flexmix](https://cran.r-project.org/web/packages/flexmix/index.html) package.
 For HGSC analysis, the mixture model component definitions from the publication should be used and we skip this step.
-Otherwise, the optimal number of categories in each feature may differ between cancer types and should be defined by a mixed effects model
+Otherwise, the optimal number of categories in each feature may differ between cancer types and should be defined by a mixed effects model.

-##### Step 3: Generated a sample-by-component matrix representing the sum of posterior probabilities of each copy-number event being assigned to each component.
+    Step 3: Generated a sample-by-component matrix representing the sum of posterior probabilities of each copy-number event being assigned to each component.
 If the all_components argument is specified, then the sum-of-posteriors is calculated using these components, otherwise the component definitions from the publication (component_parameters.rds) are used.

 Heatmap for matrix of 14 tumor samples by 36 components from the validation versus matrix with 24 components found by *fitMixtureModels*.